-For applications where pavement temperature frequently hovers in the high 90s, the contrast between body temperature and surface temperature may not be high enough for reliable detection. calibration process, typical operating parameter inputs for the calibration of detection zones include the number of lanes, the typical traffic flow rate, lane occupancy, speed, headway, vehicle length, date, and time of day.
+For applications where pavement temperature body temperature and surface temperature may not be calibration process, typical operating parameter inputs for the calibration of detection zones include the number of lanes, the typical traffic flow rate, lane occupancy, speed, headway, vehicle length, date, and time of day.
 Since thermal cameras offer the ability to make a reliable distinction between bicycles, pedestrians, and vehicles, bike-specific signal timing can be programmed to occur when bicycles are detected.